kodans/MyApps/README.md

   TaxItemsSource.cs -  This will generate the list of TaxItems as a collection. purpose of this class creation is to seperate the Tax Items generation.

- Design decisions: Folder structue (Core and Infrastrucre and can be extended) created for seprate models(entities),services,exceptions and interfaces used in the applicaitons to make the soltion structure simply well-factored.
+ Design decisions: Folder structue (Core and Infrastrucre and can be extended) created for seprate models(entities),services,exceptions and interfaces used in the applicaitons to make the solution structure simply well-factored.
 Interfaces are used in appropriate places to swap the implementation logic whenever needed.(E.g: in unit testing).
 Nature of this structure is to support modularity and encapsulation.

  ## PayslipGenerator.Tests (xunit test project)